Gracepu/Letters-Please/README.md

 Controls:
 - Mouse only
 	1. Read the letter
-	2. Decide who's letter it is
+	2. Decide whose letter it is
 	3. Throw the letter clicking in their direction

 You can play it here: https://artemiscg.itch.io/letter-please